 5. Staying Plugged In

 A common mistake many households make is to use what is often referred to as “vampire energy”, “standby power” and “phantom energy.”
 It’s not just during Halloween that you could encounter these mysterious forces!
 This energy use—which accounts for nearly 23 percent on average in U.S. households—is caused by electronic devices and gadgets that remain plugged in and are never turned off.
 These energy vampires include everything from chargers, phones, tablets, computers, gaming devices and televisions to coffeemakers, blenders, toasters, hair dryers and other beauty devices.
-While it may seem like each only costs a little amount, the energy these devices use combines adds up and creates a serious dent in your wallet over time.
-Unplug devices, turn off power strips, or install smart outlets whenever you can to save money and improve your footprint.
+While it may seem like each only costs a little amount, the energy these devices use adds up and creates a serious dent in your wallet over time.
+Unplug devices, turn off power strips, or install smart outlets whenever you can to save money and reduce energy waste.

 Keep an eye out on these areas to see what you can do to mitigate your energy waste.
 Consider shifting household habits, replacing the energy bandits, and installing residential solar panels, especially if you live in a sunny state like California.
 Get a quote today!